NayanPahuja/lurc/README.md

 - Add HEAD and PATCH method in HTTP.
 - Add handling of keep alive and using it to send multiple requests over the same TCP connection.
 - Add the ability to continue downloads by adding a flag like in curl -.
-- Add SSL and support for HTTPS.
+- Add functionality depending on status codes such as Redirection etc. Use a flag `-L` to redirect location like curl.
-- Add functionality depending on status codes such as Redirection etc.
+- Add a download progress bar (optional).

 - Any vulnerabilities or improvement suggestions are always welcome!